fl1pcoin/ProtoLLM/README_en.rst

    Evolutionary optimisation to increase the diversity of examples; Integration with Label Studio;

 - Providing interoperability with various LLM providers:
-   Support for native models (GigaChat, YandexGPT, vsegpt, etc.).
+   Support for native models (GigaChat, YandexGPT, vsegpt, openrouter, etc.).
    Interaction with open-source models deployed locally.

 Project Structure